statpascal/emul99/readme.md

 Pathes given in config file are relative to the location of the config file while pathes provided on the command line are relative to the current working directory.
 Absolute pathes (starting with a slash '/') may also be used.
+Moreover, pathes starting with a colon ':' are relative to emul99 base directory.
+The latter option is useful to config files outside the emul99 file hierarchy:

+    include = :/bin/common.cfg
+    mem_ext = 2
+    fdc_dsr = :/roms/Disk.Bin
+    fdc_dsk1 = disk.dsk
+    disksim_dsr = :/roms/disksim.bin
+    disksim_dir = .

 It is not possible to change any part of the configuration (e.g., disk images or cartridges) while the emulator is running.
 This can be mitigated